jetpad/Sight-Meter/support/index.md

-# Sight Meter Support

-### Frequently Asked Questions about Sight Meter
+# Frequently Asked Questions about Sight Meter

 **The app is missing the "Automatic" distance-to-blur measurement test.
 How do I measure my eyes?**